top of page

 A burden that makes others look away.

-She never spoke of it, I did not know,
+She never spoke of it.
+I do not know

 For those we are unwilling to forget.